Updated: Apr 26

 9. On the other hand, some spices as liquorice may decrease testosterone levels.

 Simple lifestyle interventions and some dietary changes can help to maintain men's health (adequate testosterone levels and prostate health).
 There is no magic pill, but by implementing a healthy lifestyle and individualised supplementation when appropriate, you will be able to maintain your health until old age!

 Dr Klaudia Raczko is a medical doctor with extensive training in nutrition as well as conventional medicine.
 When she realised that conventional medicine does not always have the answers to common health problems and mainly treats the symptoms instead of the underlying cause of the disease, she found Functional Medicine, which she believes is the most powerful approach to treat and prevent diseases.
 She has a special interest in nutrition, microbiome, lifestyle and personalised medicine.
 She uses medication-free, lifestyle solutions based on the Functional Medicine approach to optimise her clients' health and manage chronic health conditions.
 She offers a wide range of tools to help her clients understand their individual health needs such as genetic, nutritional, gut health and hormonal testing.
 This approach works for both preventions as well as disease 'reversal'.
 She wants to guide her clients towards optimal health and well-being in a relaxed atmosphere.

-We hope you now have a better idea of how to maintain & boost men's health in a natural way, you will experiment with our workout & diet tips for men's health and let us know your thoughts!
+We hope you enjoyed learning how to maintain & boost men's health in a natural way, you will experiment with our workout & diet tips for men's health and let us know your thoughts!